abhishek1235/archetypes/backbase-services-archetype/README.md

 Version **5.5.0.0**

 ##Overview
-This archetype allows you to develop custom Backbase Services based on Apache Camel bundled with Backbase Portal.
+This archetype allows you to develop custom Backbase Services based on Apache Camel bundled with Backbase CXP.

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.

 Backbase Services is not using database, therefore no database configurations are supplied.

+In case you would have many services, a good practice is to group many Services modules within parent service module.

 ##Usage
 Follow the steps below to get started with this archetype.
 Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html).
 You should get familiar with these topics before you start using this archetype.